ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 Erlang/OTP has a way bundle up modules into a single component that solves a single purpose.
 OTP calls this component an application.

-Applications have a single supervisor that watches over an application's core processes.

 The OTP convention is to keep these applications in an `apps/` directory if a project is a composite of applications.
-Alternatively, projects that are made up of a single application simple have a `src/` directory and no `apps/` directory that contains multiple application root.
+Alternatively, projects that are made up of a single application simply have a `src/` directory and no `apps/` directory that contains multiple application root.
 An example of such a project is Boundary's [folsom](https://github.com/boundary/folsom) metrics application.